Are you looking for the best crossbow broadheads?

 Best 100 Grain Crossbow Broadheads: Swhacker 100 Gr 2 Blade

 The most unique feature of this Swhacker broadhead is the two-set blade design.
 The mechanism functions by having two small blades always deployed.
 These then push out the larger blades when they strike the animal.
-In this way, it's kind of a cross between a fixed-blade and mechanical broadhead, though it can be slightly more vulnerable to crosswinds, especially since it's lightweight.
+In this way, it's kind of a cross between a fixed-blade and expandable broadhead, though it can be slightly more vulnerable to crosswinds, especially since it's lightweight.

 Another feature we really like is the trocar tip.
 This helps with penetration even if the bolt has to travel through bones and thick tissue like cartilage to reach the vital organs.
 However, we do wish the tip and ferrule were one piece.
 More importantly, the rubber band design can be a hassle, even though Swhacker includes extra bands in the pack.

 Lastly, note that the cutting diameter is 1.75 inches.
 That's smaller than other models, but the dual blade design we discussed earlier helps with that.
 Plus, it cuts down on weight, so along with the aluminum ferrule, you have a lightweight 100-grain broadhead that can cover long ranges with accuracy.